mauroepce/support-agent-api/README.md

 ## Overview

-This project aims to build an AI-powered support agent API using Langchain's LLM and HCAT models.
-It serves as a middleware for companies who need an automated support system.
-The support agent not only interacts with the internal customer to provide knowledge base information but also creates tickets in Jira Service Management when needed.
+This project aims to build a multi-platform, AI-powered support agent API using Langchain's LLM and HCAT models.
+It serves as middleware for companies requiring an automated, intelligent support system capable of ticket generation across various helpdesk services and messaging platforms.

 ## Features

-- **User Dashboard**: For users to integrate their knowledge base.
+- **User Dashboard**: Allows users to integrate their knowledge base.
-- **Multi-Platform Support**: Integration with Jira Service Management and WhatsApp.
+- **Multi-Platform Support**: Integration with multiple helpdesk services like Jira, and messaging platforms like WhatsApp, Microsoft Teams, and Slack.
-- **AI-Powered**: Utilizes Langchain LLM and HCAT models for natural language understanding.
+- **AI-Powered**: Utilizes Langchain's LLM and HCAT models for natural language understanding.
-- **Ticketing System**: Automatically generates support tickets with provided information.
+- **Ticketing System**: Automatically generates support tickets across different platforms based on user input.

 ## Technology Stack